Smart Investing for the Future

 How to apply

-Applicants are encouraged to contact Sustainability Manager Jennifer Stacy when starting the process of applying to address any questions.
+Applicants are encouraged to contact the Office for Sustainability when starting the process of applying to address any questions.

 Payback schedules are generally based on the estimated annual savings calculated during the application process.
-Once part or all of your expenses for a particular project are incurred, email a copy of the paid invoice(s) to Jennifer Stacy, who will initiate the disbursement of the funds to the applicant.
-In order for funds to be disbursed, the applicant must provide the account coding for both the account(s) to which the funds will be disbursed as well as the account(s) from which the loan will be repaid.
+Once part or all of your expenses for a particular project are incurred, email a copy of the paid invoice(s) to Rachel Martinez (firstname.lastname@example.org), who will initiate the disbursement of the funds to the applicant.
+In order for funds to be disbursed, the applicant must provide the account coding for both the account(s) to which the funds will be disbursed as well as the account(s) from which the fund will be repaid.
 Repayments to the GRF begin the fiscal year after the funds were disbursed and will be drawn quarterly.

 The most commonly funded categories (in order) include: